onanuviie/insure-landing-page/README.md

 # Insure Landing Page
-A landing page for an imaginary company called INSURE
+A responsive landing page for an imaginary company called INSURE

 ### Links